-The latest Pillar 3 disclosure for CdR Capital Ltd can be found here.
+The latest MIFIDPRU Disclosure for Capital Ltd can be found here.

 CdR Capital Ltd - Stewardship Code Disclosure

-Whilst supporting the objectives underlying the Code and adhering to the highest standards of corporate governance and due diligence in respect of its investments, CdR Capital Ltd, having considered the Code, believes that the principles are not applicable to its investment activities at this time.
-Should that change in the future, CdR Capital Ltd will review its commitment to the Code and update this disclosure accordingly.
+Whilst supporting the objectives underlying the Code and adhering to the highest standards of corporate governance and due diligence in respect of its investments CdR, having considered the 2020 Code, believes that the Principles are not applicable to its investment activities at this time.
+Should that change in the future, CdR will review its commitment to the Code and update this disclosure accordingly.

 CdR Capital Ltd - Shareholder Rights Directive II Disclosure

 The Shareholder Rights Directive II (“SRD II”) aims to improve stewardship and corporate governance by firms, including full scope Alternative Investment Fund Manager that invest in shares traded on a regulated market in the EEA, as well as ‘comparable’ markets situated outside of the EEA.
 Under FCA COBS 2.2.B.5R, we are required to: